timmaxw/os2cx/README.md

   application, and a `test` project that defines tests for `core`.
 * Only `gui` makes significant use of Qt. `core` and `test` use nothing from Qt except QProcess.
-* The test executable must be executed in the toplevel `os2cx/` directory.
+* You can run the tests with `./test/test`.
+The test executable must be executed in the toplevel `os2cx/` directory.